SergPronin/algorithms-and-data-structures/dictionary-frequency/README.md

 # Dictionary Frequency Analysis

 This project implements a letter pair frequency analyzer using various `Map` implementations (`HashMap`, `TreeMap`, `LinkedHashMap`, and a custom `CustomHashMap`).
 It includes a JavaFX GUI for selecting a text file, choosing a `Map` type, and displaying the frequency of letter pairs in a table.
-Created as of 11:50 PM +04, May 28, 2025.

 ## Features
 - **Custom HashMap**: A custom implementation of the `Map` interface with chaining for collision resolution.
 - **Standard Map Implementations**: Uses `HashMap`, `TreeMap`, and `LinkedHashMap` for comparison.